Muruganandham18/flashbots-bundle/README.md

 ## Investigating Losses

 When your bundle fails to land in the specified block, there are many reasons why this could have occurred.
-For a list of reasons, check out [Flashbots Docs : Why didn't my transaction get included?](https://docs.flashbots.net/flashbots-auction/searchers/faq/#why-didnt-my-transaction-get-included).
+For a list of reasons, check out [Flashbots Docs : Why didn&#39;t my transaction get included?](https://docs.flashbots.net/flashbots-auction/searchers/faq/#why-didnt-my-transaction-get-included).
 To aid in troubleshooting, this library offers a method that will simulate a bundle in multiple positions to identify the competing bundle that landed on chain (if there was one) and calculate the relevant pricing.

 For usage instructions, check out the `demo-research.ts`.